-Policies regarding the coronavirus are changing rapidly and schools are uncertain about whether it will be safe to open for in-person learning this fall.
-We’ve heard from many child care providers that children expected to transition to kindergarten will be remaining in child care.
-While our Fireflies® curriculum tackles and reinforces many skills and concepts essential to kindergarten, we felt it important to offer you resources that will support you in extending our curriculum to meet the needs of and challenge the kindergarten children in your care.
+Many providers welcome kindergarteners and other school-age children during summer and as needed when school is closed.
+While our Fireflies curriculum tackles and reinforces many skills and concepts essential to kindergarten, we felt it important to offer you resources that will support you in extending our curriculum to meet the needs of and challenge the older children in your care.

 Memorial Day is a federal holiday that honors those who died while serving for the United States military.
 Celebrated annually on the last Monday in May, it was originally known as Decoration Day.
 It began after the Civil War, and officially became a holiday in 1971.
 For many, Memorial Day unofficially marks the beginning of summer.
 Memorial Day is commemorated in many ways—some will hold gatherings and participate in parades.
 Others will visit cemeteries and memorials to honor loved ones.
 Celebrating the holiday often means acknowledging the concept of death with children.
 Though talking with children about death can be challenging, it’s not impossible.

 When discussing death with a child, first find out what he or she knows.
 Many children have misconceptions, fears, and worries surrounding the concept of death.
-While talking about it may not solve all their problems, you may be able to provide information, comfort, and a clearer understanding of what death means.
+While talking about it may not solve all of their problems, you may be able to provide information, comfort, and a clearer understanding of what death means.